pratham280/prathamesh.github.io/content/project/Omni Bot/index.md

   - Club Project
 ---

-An omni-directional robot using omni wheels, allowing smooth lateral movement and precise control in compact environments.
+An omni-directional robot using omni wheels, allowing smooth lateral movement and precise control with the help of Holonomic drive in compact environments.

 <!--more-->